First Gear - A Motorcycle Memoir

-Forthcoming in Fall 2021, Horses in the Sand is a follow up memoir to First Gear – A Motorcycle Memoir (2015).
+Published in June 2022, Horses in the Sand is a follow up memoir to First Gear – A Motorcycle Memoir (2015).

 The opening story, Chain Wallet and Zippers, is an endearingly honest tale of what it was like to grow up as a girl who was starkly different from ‘normal’ and how coming out became a lifelong process of self-acceptance and changing identities.